internet-relay-chat/IRCP/README.md

 The idea is to create a *proof-of-concept* documenting how large-scale information gathering on the IRC protocol can be malicious & invasive to privacy.

 ## Order of Operations
 First, an attempt to connect using SSL/TLS on port 6697 is made, which if it fails, will fall back to a standard connection on port 6667.
-The output of **005** *(RPL_ISUPPORT)* is checked for an `SSL=` option to try & locate the servers secure ports.
+The output of **005** *(RPL_ISUPPORT)* is checked for the `SSL=` option to try & locate secure ports.

 Once connected, server information is gathered from `ADMIN`, `CAP LS`, `MODULES -all`, `VERSION`, `IRCOPS`, `MAP`, `INFO`, `LINKS`, `STATS p`, & `LIST` replies.
 An attempt to register a nickname is then made by trying to contact NickServ.